alfmunny/Computer-Science-Notes/algorithms-4th/4-Graphs.md

 }
 ```

-### Prim Algorithm
+### Prim's Algorithm

-Start with any vertex as single-vertex tree; then add V-1 edges to it, always taking next the minimum-weight edge that connects a vertex on the tree to a vertex not yet on the tree.
+Start with any vertex as single-vertex tree; then add V-1 edges to it, always taking the next minimum-weight edge that connects a vertex on the tree to a vertex not yet on the tree.

-Data structures.
+Data structures:

 -   Vertices on the tree: we use a vertex-indexed boolean array `marked[]`
 -   Edges on the tree; We use on of two data structures: a queue `mst` to collect MST edges or a vertex-indexed array `edgeTo[]` of Edge objects.